-Meeting to set up IE Finals

-Debate Finals begin

-Extemporaneous Draws

-IE (except for Extemporaneous) Finals begin

-Extemporaneous Finals begin

-Awards Ceremony-Plaster Student Union Theatre

-- a.
+- 7:30 am IE Packet Pick-up (Including IE Ballots) begins - 7:45 am General Meeting-Coaches and Directors - 8:00 am Timekeepers check out watches/time cards - 8:30 am Individual Events begin (file IE ballots beginning at 11:00 a.m.) - 10:00 am Selection and Coordination of Debate Finals Judges Ballot filing throughout the day - 12:00 pm Meeting to set up IE Finals - 12:15 pm Debate Finals begin - 12:30 pm Extemporaneous Draws - 1:00 pm IE (except for Extemporaneous) Finals begin - 1:30 pm Extemporaneous Finals begin - 3:30 pm Awards Ceremony-Plaster Student Union Theatre - a.
 The preliminary round of competition for One Act Play and Readers Theatre will be scheduled in two sections each on Thursday (the sections will be held at various facilities).
 Whenever possible, two entries from a district will not be scheduled in the same section.
-The first two places from each of the two sections of One Act Play and Readers Theatre shall advance to a final round to be held on Friday. - Readers Theatre and One Act Play performances at the district and state tournaments will be bound by the facility restrictions for all host sites used. - c.
+The first two places from each of the two sections of One Act Play and Readers Theatre shall advance to a final round to be held on Friday. - b.
+Readers Theatre and One Act Play performances at the district and state tournaments will be bound by the facility restrictions for all host sites used. - c.
 Directors of One Act Play and Readers Theatre qualifying to the state finals will be allowed to view the finals facilities for planning and layout purposes thirty minutes prior to the first set-up time.
 Directors must be clear of the stage areas five minutes prior to the set-up time of the first performance. - d.
 An awards assembly will be held on Friday following the final round theatre events to recognize the place winners for One Act Play and Readers Theatre. - e.
 An awards assembly will be held Saturday following the final round of all speech events to recognize the place winners for all individual and duet acting events, as well as debate events.
-Directors and non-award winners may accept medals/awards for students but may not be in the event photograph. - M. ENTRY REQUIREMENTS FOR EXTEMPORANEOUS SPEAKING: Each school qualifying in U.S. Extemporaneous Speaking and/or International Extemporaneous Speaking shall submit, along with its entries, a list of five (5) U.S. Extemporaneous topics and/or (5) International Extemporaneous topics which will collectively assist with the pool for extemporaneous topics for the state tournament.
-U.S. topics shall deal with domestic matters and International topics shall deal with foreign matters.
-Schools qualifying for either extemporaneous speaking division at the state tournament are also requested to submit topics to the tournament manager via the state entry verification process on the MSHSAA website. - 1.
-ENTRY FEES-Approved by MSHSAA Board of Directors
+Directors and non-award winners may accept medals/awards for students but may not be in the event photograph.